Colonel (Ret.) Felicia French

 Arizona National Guard veteran, nurse, educator,

-MedEvac helicopter pilot, entrepreneur, and proud mom,
+MedEvac helicopter pilot, entrepreneur,

 running for state Senate

 Felicia is a third-generation Arizonan, currently living in Pine, Arizona.

 Her roles as an Afghan War veteran, pediatric and hospice nurse, community college educator, and as a single-mom, exemplify her lifelong commitment to public service and family well being.

 Felicia earned her B.S. in Nursing, an M.S. in Sustainable Solutions from Arizona State University, an M.S. in Management from the University of Southern California, as well as military degrees from the Air Senior Service College, the Army Environmental Policy Institute, and the Defense Equal Opportunity Management Institute.

 Her leadership skills were formed as she worked her way up the ranks from Private to Colonel, during her 32 years of service in the United States Army and Arizona National Guard.

 At 17-years old, Felicia joined the AZ National Guard as a medic.
 She then completed ROTC at Arizona State University, while working three part-time jobs to pay for her schooling.
 In 1983, she graduated as an Army Officer with a B.S. in Nursing and then completed humanitarian deployments in Honduras and the Dominican Republic as an Army nurse.